Get

 Image Credit: Sorapop Udomsri, Shutterstock

 If you’re not a fan of DIY at all, you can always buy a toilet roll protector.
-While researching, we even came across some that were designed specifically with cat-proofing in mind, and these types are often completely covered but with a flap at the front or bottom.
+While researching, we even came across some that were designed specifically with cat-proofing in mind, and these types are often completely covered, but with a flap at the front or bottom.

-These may help prevent the cat from getting at the toilet paper from most angles, but they’re not always catproof.
+These may help prevent the cat from getting to the toilet paper from most angles, but they’re not always catproof.
 Cats are smart, and many will quickly learn how to lift the flap or attack the bottom where the toilet roll is hanging out.

 As an alternative, you could look for a toilet roll holder box that allows you to pull the paper out from a hole in the top and simply cover this hole with something when not in use, or store your toilet roll in a covered container, only taking it out when necessary.